spacetx/starfish/docs/source/usage/fov-builder/fov-builder.rst

 starfish build --help will provide instructions on how to use the tool:

-.. program-output:: starfish build --help
+.. program-output:: env MPLBACKEND=Agg starfish build --help

 Examples
 --------